 The Jodie Foster connection makes the influence of Taxi Driver (1976) a clear one.
 (Admittedly, this seems to be a Taxi Driver that is blurring over into the real-life story of John Hinckley).
 In both films, we have a New York cab driver who becomes obsessed with a celebrity and sets out to kill so as to be with her.
 Like Taxi Driver and its surrounds of Times Square porn cinemas and hookers, The Last Horror Film is constantly emphasising protagonist Joe Spinnell’s feeling of inadequacy and isolation amid a sea of desire and an excess of sexuality – the background of the film is filled with B-roll shots of women sunbathing topless, partying, discos of the era.

 Director David Winters had a none-too-successful career as an actor during the 1950s and early 60s before turning to producing.
-As director, he made a number of films, including genre entries such as the musical tv version of Dr Jekyll and Mr Hyde (1973) with Kirk Douglas, the Alice Cooper film Welcome to My Nightmare (1975) and the reportedly very bad space opera Space Mutiny (1988), as well as several low-budget action films.
+As director, he made a number of films, including genre entries such as the musical tv version of Dr Jekyll and Mr Hyde (1973) with Kirk Douglas, the Alice Cooper film Welcome to My Nightmare (1975) and the infamously bad space opera Space Mutiny (1988), as well as several low-budget action films.
 Winters can be spotted in a small appearance as the slasher film director that Joe Spinnell kills off after a screening of his film.
 Co-writer/producer Judd Hamilton, who also appears as Jana’s boyfriend, was married to Caroline Munro at the time.

 Full film available online here:-